Is Dropshipping Easier Than Affiliate Marketing? Which Business Model Is Harder In 2024?

 Dropshipping is more profitable than affiliate marketing because you control how much you charge for your product.
 As a dropshipper, you choose what things you sell and the marketing approach you use to promote them.
 Repricer says that nearly 23% of all online sales are fulfilled through dropshipping.
 Dropshipping also creates a valuable asset.
 Unlike affiliate marketing, you have a physical product.
 Once you have a proven concept and are making $10K/month in sales, you can brand your store.
 Or you can sell your Shopify dropshipping business for millions of dollars.

 But with affiliate marketing, you don't own an asset, and the customer belongs to the affiliate network.
 Affiliates rely on the program to set commission rates and dictate their creatives.
 They also can't leverage return buyers or recurring sales.
 Instead, the consumer goes back to the network.
-Studies state that 16% of online orders in the United States come through affiliate marketing in 2024.
+Studies state that 16% of online orders in the US come through affiliate marketing in 2024.

-Affiliate marketers need to build an online audience and a readership that actively consumes their content.
+Affiliate marketing offers a better work/life balance than dropshipping.
+You don't need to deal with customer service issues as an affiliate.
+There's no need to build an online store or source winning products to stay competitive.
+Affiliate marketers need to build an online audience that actively consumes their content.
 Then, you can get clicks on your affiliate links even when you're not working on your website, social media page, or YouTube channel.

-Affiliate marketers need to invest considerable time to build trust and get eyeballs on your content.
+Affiliate marketers need to invest considerable time to build trust on your content.
 Be ready to publish text or videos every single day for months or even years.
-Depending on the niche and level of competition in your market, it can take an affiliate around 6-12 months to earn a decent income and at least 12-24 months before you make enough money to quit your 9-5.
+Depending on the niche and level of competition in your market, it can take around 6-12 months.
+It can also take 12-24 months before you make enough money to quit your 9-5.
 But once you have an audience, you can make a passive income.
+As an affiliate, you can leverage AI tools like ChatGPT.
+You can also reformat content for multiple platforms to increase your internet presence.

+As a dropshipper, you need to stay one step ahead of trends.
+Find new products people want to buy now to sell in your online store to remain relevant.
+Dropshippers can earn money in as little as 3-6 months, but it isn't passive.
+The dropshipping business model deals with customer service and inventory management.
 Dropshippers can use automation software like EcomDash or Oberlo to streamline processes.
-But they still need to know how to run paid ad campaigns and how to design creatives that get people to stop their mindless scrolling and take action on your offers.
+But they still need to know how to run paid ad campaigns and how to design creatives.
+So they can get people to stop their mindless scrolling and take action on your product offers.

 • Dropshipping and affiliate marketing require knowledge of creating landing pages and sales funnels.